Pierce County profile

 • Overall, employment growth continues but is slowing.

-• Over the month, employment increased in seven major industry sectors, decreased in three and was unchanged in two.
-The largest increase was in mining, logging and construction.
-The deepest loss occurred in professional and business services.
+• Over the month, employment increased in seven major industry sectors, decreased in two and was unchanged in three.
+The largest increase was in leisure and hospitality.
+The deepest loss occurred in private education and health services.

-• Over the course of the year, employment in four major industries expanded, seven contracted and one was unchanged.
+• Over the course of the year, employment in five major industries expanded, five contracted and two were unchanged.

-• Of the industry sectors, employment in private education and health services increased the most while mining, logging and construction experienced the deepest one-year losses.
+• Of the industry sectors, employment in private education and health services, and employment in transportation, warehousing and utilities increased the most while retail trade experienced the deepest one-year losses.

 Nonfarm employment estimates, not seasonally adjusted, Pierce County